Learn how to make an impact with your research communications

 How we carry out and communicate research is changing beyond recognition.
 Much of this change is driven by the web through social media, blogging, podcasting, video and other visual abstracts.
-The research world is also changing from the impact of Covid-19 to political change and Fake News, and all of this has an incredible impact on research, whether you work in the arts and humanities or within pure science.
+The research world is also changing from the impact of Covid-19 to political change and Fake News.
+The focus, whether that be the media, stakeholders or the general public on academic outputs has never been greater.
+All of this has an incredible impact on research, whether you work in the arts and humanities or within pure science.

 The Digital Academic

 We often hear that students are not prepared for this new digital world, but what about academics and those who support them?
 On the surface tools like Twitter might seem simple, but it depends on your audience and how you use it.
-Academics and students can fall foul of social media and traditional media when it could have been avoided with guidance and support.
+Academics and students can fall foul of social media and traditional media when problems could be avoided with guidance and support.
 Ultimately communicating your research should be an opportunity, not a threat or barrier.
-Students and research projects can also benefit from expert guidance to ensure they have a perfect platform to launch their work.
 Not every tool works for everyone, there is no ‘one size fits all’ and my workshops are tailored to the needs of the participants and their ability.

 This is where I can help